 This lifecycle approach allows you to see the student experience as one, holistic journey and spot trends in the data to really hone in on what matters most.

-For example, you might find your ratings for clubs and societies are low and your scores for accomodation cleanliness are in the mid-range.
+For example, you might find your ratings for clubs and societies are low and your scores for accommodation cleanliness are in the mid-range.
 It’s easy to jump to the conclusion that you need to improve your clubs and societies offering.

-But when you look at it as one data set with a tool like multivariate regression analysis – it may sound complicated, but it’s just 3 clicks in Qualtrics – you could find that actually, a 1 point increase in your accomodation cleanliness score would have a bigger impact on the overall experience.
+But when you look at it as one data set with a tool like multivariate regression analysis – it may sound complicated, but it’s just 3 clicks in Qualtrics – you could find that actually, a 1 point increase in your accommodation cleanliness score would have a bigger impact on the overall experience.

 And to take it further, with text analysis you can dig deeper into different topics to spot themes, sentiment and trends to identify what’s driving those scores.
 So you can do root cause analysis to really get to the heart of the issue, and start putting actions in place to optimise the experience for your students.